DEEPAKRAJ-06/Rag_GitHubIssues/README.md

 # RAG Zephyr Project

-**Effortlessly build a Retrieval-Augmented Generation (RAG) system using Zephyr and LangChain, with GitHub issues as your knowledge base.**
+I built this project to explore how Retrieval-Augmented Generation (RAG) can make LLMs more reliable and context-aware.
+Instead of fine-tuning a model every time new information appears, I wanted a system that could **fetch relevant knowledge on the fly** and use it to answer queries more accurately.

 ---

 ## Project Overview

-This project showcases a streamlined RAG pipeline that combines:

-- A lightweight yet powerful LLM: **`HuggingFaceH4/zephyr-7b-beta`**
-- A fast, in-memory retriever built using **LangChain** and **FAISS**
-- GitHub issue data (both open and closed) as a real-world knowledge source

-It pulls relevant context at query time, preventing hallucination and ensuring fresh, on-point responses—no model fine-tuning required.
+At its core, this project connects a **lightweight LLM** with a **retriever backed by FAISS** to handle real-world data from GitHub issues.
+Here’s how it comes together:

+- **Model**: `HuggingFaceH4/zephyr-7b-beta`, chosen for its speed and strong instruction-following ability.
+- **Retriever**: FAISS, storing embeddings so the model can pull in the most relevant chunks at query time.
+- **Knowledge Source**: GitHub issues (open + closed), which simulate a dynamic knowledge base that keeps changing.

+The result is a system that doesn’t just generate generic answers—it uses fresh, specific context from GitHub discussions to ground its responses.

 ---

-##  Why It Matters
+## Why I Built This

-Modern LLMs often lack awareness of emerging or proprietary content (e.g., newly opened GitHub issues).
-Fine-tuning is costly and can shift model behavior over time.

-**RAG solves this by dynamically retrieving embeddings as context**, so your model is always aware of the latest content.
-Plus, swapping out to a better LLM is seamless.
+One thing I noticed while experimenting with LLMs is that they’re often **out of date** or just **guess when they don’t know something**.
+That’s fine for small talk, but not if you want trustworthy answers.

+Fine-tuning is one option, but it’s expensive and can even make the model worse if not done carefully.
+RAG, on the other hand, lets the model stay **plugged into external data sources** without retraining.

+That’s why I put this together: to show how you can take a strong general model and give it domain knowledge instantly—whether that’s GitHub issues, documentation, or anything else.